-- You must disable Log Patterns any New Relic accounts that contain PHI.
+- You must disable log patterns for any New Relic HIPAA-enabled Accounts.

-- You may not create an Alert Policy with any PHI in any Alert Conditions or Alert Policy which uses email as a notification channel.
+- You may not create an alert policy with any PHI in any alert conditions, or an alert policy that uses email as a notification channel.

-- You may not use such existing New Relic account for your HIPAA-compliance needs if you have enabled Incident Intelligence for an existing New Relic account.
-Instead, you must create a new New Relic HIPAA-enabled Account before sending any PHI.
+- Incident intelligence is not in-scope of the New Relic BAA.
+You may not use an existing New Relic Account for your HIPAA compliance needs if you have enabled incident intelligence for that Account.
+Instead you must create a new New Relic HIPAA-enabled Account before sending any PHI to New Relic.

-- When using New Relic’s iOS or Android mobile applications, you must enable mobile-device security controls sufficient for your compliance needs, such as device-level encryption, device-login access set to the highest setting, or disabling notifications on locked screens.
+- For iOS or Android apps monitored by New Relic mobile monitoring, you must enable mobile-device security controls sufficient for your compliance needs, such as device-level encryption, device-login access set to the highest setting, or disabling notifications on locked screens.